gennpix/maxoio/docs/README.md

 footer: MIT Licensed | Copyright © 2021-present maxoio.com
 ---

-## 起源
+## origin
-- 记住所学，归纳、整理是个好办法
-- 快速查询曾经的解决方案
+- It's a good way to remember what you've learned
+- Quick query of past solutions
+- Turning knowledge into treasure

 <!-- ### As Easy as 1, 2, 3